-If a student confides directly with a teacher or member of faculty about an issue of concern, the staff member can either encourage the student to contact the Student Support Manager themselves or should obtain the written permission of the student to bring the matter to the attention of the Student Support Manager.
-The Student Support Manager will then arrange a meeting and decide on the appropriate course of action.
-If the student does not agree, the staff member should contact the Student Support Manager (without disclosing the student in question) and discuss how to proceed.
+If a student confides directly with a teacher or member of faculty about an issue of concern, the staff member can either encourage the student to contact IBS Wellbeing themselves or should obtain the written permission of the student to bring the matter to the attention of IBS Wellbeing.
+IBS Wellbeing will then arrange a meeting and decide on the appropriate course of action.
+If the student does not agree, the staff member should contact IBS Wellbeing (without disclosing the student in question) and discuss how to proceed.

 If there are serious concerns about a student, namely that they have expressed the intent to harm themselves or others, then usual confidentiality rules do not apply.
-(Please see below for detailed Fitness to Study Policy and Procedure).
+(Please see Fitness to Study Policy).